plank/laravel-mediable/docs/source/uploader.rst

 ::

     <?php

     // keep both, append incrementing counter to new file name
     $uploader->onDuplicateIncrement();

+    // replace old file with new one, update existing Media record
+    $uploader->onDuplicateUpdate();

-    // replace old file with new one
+    // replace old file and media record with new ones
     $uploader->onDuplicateReplace();

     // cancel upload, throw an exception